 Matt joins the cast of Primeval in its fourth season to fill the hero role left by Danny (and previously, by Cutter).
 Within half an hour, he's shown outclassing and humiliating everyone else, all while making smug remarks.

-Danny Quinn himself was accepted by the team far too easily and could basically do no wrong.
+Danny Quinn himself was accepted by the team far too easily and could basically do no wrong (despite spending his first episode impeding and bullying the team, which didn't exactly endear him).
 It didn't help that he was an action hero type who seemed to be from a completely different genre than Primeval previously had been.
+The fact that he was given the big final confrontation with the show's Big Bad, ahead of characters who'd been on the show three seasons and had actually met her before, grated somewhat as well.

 Gretchen.
 Judging by the uproar over her winning the whole show, it seems like the only people who actually liked Gretchen (her clothes or her personality) were Michael Kors and Nina Garcia.
 Yes, even Heidi Klum and Tim Gunn hated her.